Mature-age job seekers – what employers want

 Give them a call.
 Ask if the position has been filled.

-Again, initiative and self-motivation is a highly-rated trait in employees.
+Again, initiative and self-motivation are highly-rated traits in employees.

 Remember to be polite, friendly and positive – even if it turns out you weren’t the chosen applicant.
 You never know when that business will be looking for another new addition to their business… or when they know someone else who is (and they can make a recommendation!)